Detecting Perspective Shifts in Multi-agent Systems: Discussion

 We introduced the Temporal Data Kernel Perspective Space (TDKPS) framework for detecting perspective shifts in multi-agent systems in the black-box setting.
 Our approach embeds agents into a low-dimensional Euclidean space that respects temporal dependencies and enables hypothesis testing at both agent and group levels.
 Through simulations, we demonstrated that TDKPS-based approaches achieve near-optimal statistical power for detecting temporal changes across diverse experimental conditions.
 The computational efficiency of our group-level test enables scalable aggregate inference for large multi-agent systems.

-Our real data analysis validates that our proposed methodology, from agent construction through TDKPS embedding to hypothesis testing, captures genuine agent dynamics without any explicit modeling of agent interaction or update mechanics.
-Applied to $99$ digital congresspersons across $14$ timepoints (2018–2024), we detected behavioral shifts consistent with an effect of COVID-19 on public health opinions \cite{Hill1965}.
-Moreover, the changes are temporally aligned with the pandemic's onset, concentrated specifically in public health queries rather than control topics, and scale with proximity to the outbreak period.
-While our analysis does not explicitly manipulate an exogenous event through direct experimentation, these patterns make our conclusions difficult to explain through generic drift, concurrent opinion evolutions across all of the political spectrum, and other regimes of confounding, leaving causation one of the few remaining possibilities.
-Combined with established precedent that political opinions shifted in response to the pandemic \cite{Kerr2021-hf,Redbird2022-lg}, our real data analysis therefore supports a noteworthy conclusion: \textbf{TDKPS-like frameworks are capable of monitoring multi-agent systems in the black-box setting.}
+Our real data analysis validates that our proposed methodology, from agent construction through TDKPS embedding to hypothesis testing, captures genuine agent dynamics without any explicit modeling of agent interaction nor update mechanics.
+Applied to 99 digital congresspersons across 14 timepoints (2018--2024), we detected behavioral shifts consistent with an effect of COVID-19 on public health opinions.
+Importantly, our method detects \emph{aggregate black-box behavioral shifts}: it identifies that the observable input-output behavior of agents changed, without isolating which internal or external component -- the base model, retrieval database, tool access, or environment -- was responsible.
+In settings where some components are held fixed (e.g., a fixed base model with changing retrieval context, as in our congressperson system), the source of change can be narrowed by design.
+More generally, localizing the cause of a detected shift requires controlled experiments or additional domain knowledge beyond the scope of the TDKPS framework itself.

+The changes we detect are temporally aligned with the pandemic's onset, concentrated specifically in public health queries rather than control topics, and scale with proximity to the outbreak period.
+This specificity arises from the natural experiment structure of our analysis: COVID-19 emerged from epidemiological processes independent of congressional opinion, establishing temporal precedence and ruling out reverse causation.
+The inclusion of orthogonal (candy \& chocolate) and partially-related (general political) query sets provides built-in controls -- generic temporal drift would appear in the orthogonal queries, and natural political evolution would appear equally in the political queries, yet the effect concentrates in public health during the pandemic window.
+While our analysis does not manipulate an exogenous event through direct experimentation, these features of the design -- exogeneity, temporal alignment, topic specificity, and graded controls -- collectively support a causal interpretation in the sense of~\citet{Hill1965}, and are consistent with established evidence that political opinions shifted in response to the pandemic~\citep{Kerr2021-hf,Redbird2022-lg}.
+Our real data analysis therefore supports the conclusion that TDKPS-like frameworks are capable of monitoring multi-agent systems in the black-box setting, and that careful query set design coupled with natural experiment structure can support identification of aggregate causal effects.

 \paragraph{Limitations}